pbkompasz/stacks-insur/README.md

 ## Description

 DeIns Mutual is a decentralized mutual insurance-like product.
-Our aim is to provide permissionless discretionary cover for on-chain and off-chain(maybe) entities.
+Our goal is to offer permissionless insurance coverage for on-chain events on with settlements on Bitcoin.
 Given that Bitcoin is becoming the standard for settlements it becomes a great platform to manage insurance.

 ## How it works